Skip to content

 Snippets from the History of the Villa Varda

-Bortolin, who wanted to tell the story of the different families who once owned the villa, wrote a book entitled “Villa Varda from the Mazzoleni family to the Morpurgo family”.
+Bortolin, who wanted to tell the story of the families who once owned the villa, wrote a book entitled “Villa Varda from the Mazzoleni family to the Morpurgo family”.

 Grab a Bite to Stay Upright!

-The Villa Varda Park has this place that caters to both your stomach and pocket—the Ristorante Caffè Letterario.
+The Villa Varda Park has this place that caters to your stomach and pocket—the Ristorante Caffè Letterario.
 The menu is Italian, with main breakfast and lunch dishes served, as well as aperitifs.
 Do not forget to grab your favourite drink while there!

 This restaurant and café have indoor and outdoor seating, so you need not worry about food while visiting the Villa Varda and its park.
 Ristorante Caffè Letterario is an excellent dining experience in a fantastic location.